 Beaches & Coastlines

-Fraser Coast beaches and coastline are unique in that they are greatly influenced by Fraser Island and the Great Sandy Straits.
+Fraser Coast beaches and coastline are unique in that they are greatly influenced by K'gari and the Great Sandy Straits.

 With sharks becoming more active during the warmer months, Fisheries Queensland, part of the Department of Employment, Economic Development and Innovation are urging people to play safe when visiting Queensland waters.